sethdford/lag-secret-assassin-server/.memory/30-technical-architecture.md

 - RESTful API endpoints for game operations
 - Request validation and throttling
 - API key management for client authentication
-- CORS support for web clients
+- CORS support for client applications
 - SSL/TLS termination

 The API is organized into the following resource paths: